AdobeDocs/campaign-web.en/help/v8/get-started/get-started.md

 Adobe Campaign provides a platform for designing cross-channel customer experiences and an environment for visual campaign orchestration, real-time interaction management and cross channel execution.

 In addition to all the existing features available with the console, we've built a web interface for practionners which offers an integrated, intuitive and consistent user experience.

+## Alpha features

-This modern web-based UI is currently only available to Alpha customers with the following capabilities:
+This modern web-based UI is currently only available to Alpha practionners with the following capabilities:

 **Modern, intuitive and unified experience**